 Effective fee management is a cornerstone of maximizing investment returns.
 Regularly comparing actual returns against expected outcomes can reveal whether fees are eating into profits.
 This disciplined approach ensures that your investments align with your financial goals.

 As fund performance evolves, revisiting fee structures becomes essential.
 Negotiating fees based on updated performance metrics can help reduce unnecessary costs.
-For startups, integrating startup accounting practices into your investment strategy ensures accurate tracking and analysis of fees.
+If partner interest cools after first meeting, revisit carry vs management fees to see what actually moves the needle.

 Conclusion